2019 Brecon and Radnorshire by-election: Background

 Richard Livsey, a Liberal standing for the SDP–Liberal Alliance, won the seat in the 1985 Brecon and Radnor by-election and retained it in 1987.
 He lost it narrowly as a Liberal Democrat MP to the Conservative Jonathan Evans in the 1992 general election.
 The Liberal Democrats regained the seat in the 1997 election and held it until 2015, when Chris Davies won it for the Conservatives.
 Davies retained his seat at the 2017 general election with an increased majority of 8,038 over the Liberal Democrat candidate.

 A seat with the same name and boundaries exists in the Welsh Assembly.
 At the time of the by-election, the seat had been represented by Liberal Democrat Kirsty Williams continuously from its creation in 1999.

 In February 2019, Davies was charged with claiming false expenses, pursuant to the Parliamentary Standards Act 2009.
 He pleaded guilty in March and, in April, was sentenced to a community order of 50 hours unpaid work and a £1,500 fine.
 Under the Recall of MPs Act 2015, this conviction triggered a recall petition.
 After receiving notice from the sentencing court, the Speaker of the House of Commons indicated on 24 April 2019 that he would be instructing the constituency's petition officer to begin the recall process.
 The petition opened on 9 May and remained open for signatures until 20 June 2019.
 It required 5,303 signatures (10% of eligible voters) to be successful.
 The Conservative Party were officially registered as campaigners for the petition's failure, while the Liberal Democrats, Labour and Plaid Cymru campaigned for its success.

 This petition was successful, receiving 10,005 signatures (19%), significantly in excess of the 10% of constituents required.
 Davies was removed from the seat, creating a vacancy to be filled at a by-election, in which he was permitted to stand.

 The by-election occurred shortly after Boris Johnson won the 2019 Conservative leadership election and became Prime Minister, as well as Jo Swinson taking office after winning the 2019 Liberal Democrats leadership election.
 The result reduced the working majority of the government (including confidence and supply from the DUP) in the House of Commons to one.
 This makes him the PM to serve the shortest period before losing a by-election, just 10 days.

 The by-election came against the continuing backdrop of Brexit.
 The constituency lies within the county of Powys, where, at the 2019 European Parliament election, the Brexit Party gained the most votes.

 It was the first Westminster by-election to take place in the month of August since the second Fermanagh and South Tyrone by-election of 1981.
+It is to date the last by-election to be held in Wales.